A Survey on Decentralized Federated Learning: A Taxonomy of decentralized FL Approaches

 \subsection{Traditional Distributed FL (TD-FL)}

-A possible solution to overcome the limitations of standard centralized FL is to adopt decentralized frameworks inspired by traditional distributed computing technologies, such as P2P networks.
+A possible solution to overcome the limitations of centralized FL is to adopt decentralized frameworks inspired by traditional distributed computing technologies, such as P2P networks.

-In this work, we classify existing contributions falling into this category into four main groups: \textit{fault-tolerance and scalability}, \textit{privacy}, \textit{bandwidth utilization}, and \textit{data heterogeneity}.
-These categories succinctly represent the primary challenges encountered when dealing with TD-FL techniques and what the authors aim to solve.
-However, it is important to note that an article categorized into one group may also be susceptible to issues specific to other groups.
+In this work, we classify existing contributions falling into this category into six groups: \textit{fault-tolerance}, \textit{privacy and security}, \textit{data heterogeneity}, \textit{bandwidth utilization}, and \textit{theory/task extensions}.
+These categories represent the authors' main contributions; however, it is important to note that an article categorized into one group may also solve (in part) issues belonging to other groups, as shown in Table~\ref{tab:taxonomy}.